wp-plugins/powerpress/readme.txt

 * Mobile Player Options!
 You can now pick between the Native HTML5 player (recommended) or MediaElement.js for mobile visitors.
 * Added support for Opus audio with content type audio/ogg.
 (Thanks thebugcast for the heads up!)
 * Files with 'ogg' file extension are now treated as audio/ogg, unless the following define is added to your wp-config.php: `define('POWERPRESS_OGG_VIDEO', true);` (Thanks thebugcast for pointing out the default!)
+* Changed the logic for HEAD requests for HTTP authentication.
+Default WordPress behavior is to exit all HEAD requests.
+(Thanks thebugcast!)
+* Changed all content types to either use the site default or use UTF8 (applies to play in new window and 401 Unauthorized HTML pages).

 = 5.0.9 =